Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 This hidden area is another great place for hiking in Minneapolis and St. Paul – and hardly anyone outside the Twin Cities knows about it!
 The Murphy Hanrehan Park Reserve features a lush forest, glacial ridges, and hilly terrain.
 Therefore, it is a relatively challenging trail to take as a beginner.

 You’ll come across several woodland songbirds – amazing news for birdwatchers.
-This park reserve is one of the favorite spots for bikers to go mountain biking in the Twin Cities.
+This park reserve is one of the favorite spots for biking mountain biking in the Twin Cities.
 Because the trail has a single track, it gives them an incredible off-road quality.

 However, note that bike trails are frequently closed during wet conditions.
-So before you plan your trip, make sure you check the trail conditions on the mountain biking page of the official website.
+So before you plan your trip, check the trail conditions on the mountain biking page of the official website.

 For winter bikers, it’s recommended that you reduce tire pressure before you ride when temperatures are below freezing – which they are almost exclusively in a Minnesnowta winter!